ijgnd/anki__BetterSearch/src/config.md

 <h1>Before you change the config make sure to read the descriptions below</h1>

-<h2>Shortcuts in the browser to open certain filter dialogs that you set with the config
-keys "shortcut - focus search box and ..." are deprecated since 2020-05.
-The existing shortcuts still work but new functions like "field:", "ffn/field from note", date range dialog for added/rated do not have dedicated browser shortcuts.</h2>

-This readme is incomplete and will be finished in a future update.
-But most of the missing keys should have self-explanatory names.

 &nbsp;

 - `Multiline Dialog: shortcut: open window` (default is "Ctrl+t,s"): This shortcut is active in